aphanotus/bread/pane.casereccio.md

 Add seeds!

-- 60 g pumpkin seeds, chopped
+- 70 g pumpkin seeds, chopped
-- 45 g sunflower seeds, chopped
+- 30 g sunflower seeds, chopped
-- 15 g sesame seeds
+- 10 g sesame seeds
-- 5  g poppy seeds

 Add these to the dough before kneading.
-Before laming, mist the bread with water, then sprinkle extra seeds on top, or egg wash and sprinkle with poppy seeds.
-Be sure to cover the loaf abou 10-15 min into the bake to prevent the seeds from over-cooking.
+Before laming, mist the bread with water, then sprinkle extra seeds on top, or egg wash and sprinkle with sesame seeds.
+Be sure to cover the loaf about 10-15 min into the bake to prevent the seeds from over-cooking.